PaloAltoNetworks/AzureStack/README.md

-# AzureStack
+# Azure Stack
-This is an example template for deploying VM-Series (BYOL edition, PAN-OS 8.1 or higher) on your AzureStack deployments.
+This is an example template for deploying VM-Series (BYOL edition, PAN-OS 8.1 or higher) on your Azure Stack deployments.
 The template creates a VM-Series VM with 3 NICs that should be connectd to your management, untrust and trust subnets in a VNET.

-Note: VM-Series will not be directly visible in the AzureStack Marketplace via syndication since the image (VHD) for it is normally hidden behind a Solution Template in the public Azure Marketplace.
-The AzureStack administrator will need to syndicate VM-Series using the [steps described here](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-download-azure-marketplace-item).
-But you can use this template or other methods to  deploy it.
+Note: VM-Series will not be directly visible in the Azure Stack Marketplace via syndication since the image (VHD) for it is normally hidden behind a Solution Template in the public Azure Marketplace.
+The Azure Stack administrator will need to syndicate VM-Series using the [steps described here](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-download-azure-marketplace-item).
+Next you can use template below or other [methods](https://github.com/Azure/AzureStack-QuickStart-Templates/tree/master/101-vm-linux-create) to  deploy it.
+For other example templates from Microsoft [see here](https://docs.microsoft.com/en-us/azure/azure-stack/user/azure-stack-create-vm-template).

 ## Deployment steps
 * Login to your AzureStack portal